This article may include affiliate links. If you make a purchase, we may earn a small commission at no additional cost to you.

 Before we switched our cats to a raw food diet we did a lot of research to understand whether raw meat is safe for cats to eat.
 We wanted to be sure it was safe for our cats to eat raw food, but also to fully understand the risks for us and know how to handle raw foods for our cats safely.

 Why vets say a raw food diet for cats is not safe

-Many veterinarians are hesitant to recommend a raw food diet because of safety fears or lack of knowledge about raw food diets for cats.
+Many veterinarians advise against feeding a raw food diet because of safety fears or lack of knowledge about raw cat food diets.
 They often talk about the dangers of raw food for cats and of seeing feline patients who are malnourished as a result of being fed a raw food diet.
-The problem isn’t with the raw food diet, it’s often because the cat parent wasn’t well-informed enough to ensure their cat’s diet was nutritionally balanced.
+The problem isn’t with the raw food diet, it’s often because cat owners aren’t well-informed enough to ensure their cat’s diet is nutritionally balanced.

 At the same time, there isn’t the same amount of research into raw food diets for cats as there is into commercial pet food brands.
 Backed by research, veterinarians are therefore more likely to trust and recommend commercial pet foods, which can make it difficult to know what is best for your cat.

 No scientific studies have shown benefits of raw diets.
 Their appeal is based on word of mouth, testimonials and perceived benefits.Dr.
 Lisa M. Freeman, Cummings School of Veterinary Medicine, Tufts University.

 Veterinarians themselves have also told me, that their veterinary degree did not include comprehensive training in cat nutrition.
 If your vet has not undertaken further specialised study in pet nutrition, there may a knowledge gap.
 Your vet may not be aware of the value of nutritionally balanced raw food diets for cats.

 Why we tried a raw diet against veterinary advice